tisDDM/searxng-mcp/README.md

    }
    ```

-## Usage with SmolaGents
+## Usage with Smolagents

-SearXNG MCP can be easily integrated with [SmolaGents](https://github.com/smol-ai/smolagents), a lightweight framework for building AI agents.
+SearXNG MCP can be easily integrated with Smolagents, a lightweight framework for building AI agents.
 This allows you to create powerful research agents that can search the web and process the results:

 ```python
 from smolagents import CodeAgent, LiteLLMModel, ToolCollection